 Thank you for your interest in my campaign for State Senate.
 Although the result is not the one I worked and hoped for, I was touched by the support and enthusiasm of so many and stand very proud of our hard work.
 We reached thousands of voters and had the highest voter turnout of any primary in the State.
 Without a doubt, a race where a first-time candidate came within 227 votes of an 18 year incumbent is very credible indeed.

 For me, meeting and talking with neighbors - old and new - was the best part of the campaign.
 Listening to your concerns, your ideas, and your hopes for a better Rhode Island was inspiring and reinforced my commitment to work for change.
 And just because we didn’t get the particular change that we hoped for, I know we made a difference.

-We made a difference and 1,601 of us were ready to say goodbye to:
+We made a difference and over 1600 of us were ready to say goodbye to:

 - the kind of insider politics that gives $75 million to one former baseball player and ignores the hundreds of small business owners who need just a fraction of that to grow and thrive